Tobit-4/phase-2-project/README.md

 ---

 ## Features
-- **Homepage**: Browse a carousel of featured cars fetched from a mock API.citeturn2view0
+- **Homepage**: Browse a carousel of featured cars fetched from a mock API.
-- **Inventory**: View a complete list of available cars, with details like make, model, year, and price.citeturn7view0
+- **Inventory**: View a complete list of available cars, with details like make, model, year, and price.
-- **Garage Management**: Add or remove cars to your personal garage (persisted in mock backend).citeturn7view0
+- **Garage Management**: Add or remove cars to your personal garage (persisted in mock backend).
-- **Routing**: Client-side navigation using React Router (Homepage, Inventory, Garage, About, Login).citeturn8view0
+- **Routing**: Client-side navigation using React Router (Homepage, Inventory, Garage, About, Login).
-- **Authentication Context**: Basic login/logout flow managed via React Context.citeturn6view0
+- **Authentication Context**: Basic login/logout flow managed via React Context.
 - **Responsive Design**: Mobile-friendly layout with CSS styling.
-- **Linting**: ESLint integrated for code quality.citeturn4view0
+- **Linting**: ESLint integrated for code quality.

 ## Demo
 _Include a link or screenshot of the deployed app here._

 ## Tech Stack
-- **Framework**: React 19 with Vite build tool.citeturn11view0
+- **Framework**: React 19 with Vite build tool.
-- **Bundler**: Vite 4.x for fast development and optimized production builds.citeturn4view0
+- **Bundler**: Vite 4.x for fast development and optimized production builds.
 - **Routing**: React Router DOM v6.citeturn4view0
-- **Mock API**: JSON Server serving `carData.json`.citeturn4view0
+- **Mock API**: JSON Server serving `carData.json`.
-- **Linting**: ESLint with React Hooks rules.citeturn4view0
+- **Linting**: ESLint with React Hooks rules.

 ## Getting Started

 ### Prerequisites
-- Node.js v14+ and npm installed on your machine.citeturn4view0
+- Node.js v14+ and npm installed on your machine.

 ### Installation
 1. **Clone the repository**: